learn-co-curriculum/phase-3-metaprogramming-triangle-classification-lab/README.md

 end
 ```

+**Note**: Several of the tests will be looking for the `TriangleError` to be raised.
+If you implement a `rescue` for it, however, the tests will not recognize that the error was raised.
+For purposes of this lab, therefore, you should not include a `rescue`.

 ## Hint

 The sum of the lengths of any two sides of a triangle always exceeds the length